 - The space on the top plate between the shutter release and meter pointer window was finally left empty (i.e. no naff graphics or tables).

-- The lens housing got a new all black look, loosing most of the chrome.
+- Increased use of plastic on the lens housing, which got a new all black look, loosing most of the chrome.

 According to the Classic Camera Repair Forum (see links), the flat screw on the back of the top plate cover is horizontal adjuster for the rangefinder.